Battle of Bucha

-The battle of Bucha was part of the Kyiv offensive in the 2022 Russian invasion of Ukraine for control of the city of Bucha.
+The battle of Bucha was part of the Kyiv offensive in the Russian invasion of Ukraine for control of the city of Bucha.
 The combatants were elements of the Russian Armed Forces and Ukrainian Ground Forces.
-The battle lasted from 27 February 2022 to 31 March 2022 and ended with the withdrawal of Russian forces.
+The battle lasted from 27 February to 31 March 2022 and ended with the withdrawal of Russian forces.
 The battle was part of a larger tactic to encircle Kyiv, the capital city of Ukraine.

 The armed forces of Ukraine resisted the Russian advance in the capital's western suburbs of Irpin, Bucha, and Hostomel.
 Bucha was among the locations that the Kyiv Oblast State Administration named as the most dangerous places in the Kyiv Oblast.
-After Russian forces withdrew from Bucha, reports of uncovered atrocities by the Russian military attracted international attention.
+After Russian forces withdrew from Bucha and Ukrainian forces regain the city's control, the uncovered atrocities committed by the Russian military, known as Bucha massacre, attracted international attention.

 Prelude

 On 25 February, Russian forces advanced on the suburb of Hostomel and its airport from the northwest after partially breaking through Ukrainian defenses at Ivankiv, capturing the airport and establishing a foothold in the town.
 Though there was still ongoing Ukrainian resistance in Hostomel, Russian forces began to advance south to capture the neighboring cities of Irpin and Bucha with the goal of encircling Kyiv.
 Later that day Russian soldiers were seen looting an apartment building near Bucha.